-\begin{theorem} Assuming the above conjecture is true, QPRGs with negligible correctness error cannot be constructed from short quantum-accessible PRFSGs in a black-box way, unless ${\sf BQP} \neq {\sf QCMA}$. \end{theorem} This result suggests that the black-box construction of QPRGs with negligible error from short PRFSGs is at least as hard as proving ${\sf BQP} \neq {\sf QCMA}$.
-It resolves an open problem posed in~\cite{ITCS:AnaLinYue24} up to a conjecture, or alternatively, it rephrases the problem in~\cite{ITCS:AnaLinYue24} for reducing the correctness error in terms of a measure-theoretical conjecture.
-Recall that the typical way to construct classical (quantum-computable) primitives from short PRSGs uses tomography that incurs an inverse polynomial correctness error.
-For some applications, this error can be dealt with by repetition to construct commitments and encryption~\cite{ITCS:AnaLinYue24}, or using a recognizable abort to construct signature schemes \cite{BBO+24}.
-However, our result indicates that such an inverse polynomial error (e.g. from tomography) is unavoidable.

-\paragraph{Length extension of PRSGs.} We finally turn to the problem of extending the output length of PRSGs.
+\paragraph{Length extension of PRSGs.} We now turn to the problem of extending the output length of PRSGs.
 There are already many approaches with some partial positive answers to this problem as summarized below.
-We consider another natural class of length extensions, including the extension algorithm that takes small PRSs non-adaptively as input and applies a unitary (e.g., $G_k \to U_k(\ket{\phi_1}\otimes \ket{\phi_2})$ for smaller PRSs $\ket{\phi_1},\ket{\phi_2}$). \begin{theorem}[Informal] There exists an isometry oracle relative to which short PRSFGs exist but long PRSGs whose generation algorithm with non-adaptive oracle queries followed by unitary do not. \end{theorem} In fact, our result is stronger: any PRSG length extension of this form is impossible.\footnote{For example, for $s>t$ and $s=\Omega(\log \lambda)$, PRSGs with output length $s$ cannot be constructed from PRSGs with output length $t$ if the longer PRSGs follow the described algorithms.} Moreover, the impossibility of long PRSGs also holds with adaptive queries for a certain type of algorithms that revert the ancilla to $0$, assuming \cref{state_conjecture} is true.
+We consider another natural class of length extensions, including the extension algorithm that takes small PRSs non-adaptively as input and applies a unitary (e.g., $G_k \to U_k(\ket{\phi_1}\otimes \ket{\phi_2})$ for smaller PRSs $\ket{\phi_1},\ket{\phi_2}$). \begin{theorem}[Informal] There exists an isometry oracle relative to which short PRFSGs exist but long PRSGs whose generation algorithm makes non-adaptive oracle queries followed by a unitary do not. \end{theorem} In fact, our result is stronger: any PRSG length extension of this form is impossible.\footnote{For example, for $s>t$ and $s=\Omega(\log \lambda)$, PRSGs with output length $s$ cannot be constructed from PRSGs with output length $t$ if the longer PRSGs follow the described algorithms.} Moreover, the impossibility of long PRSGs also holds with adaptive queries for a certain type of algorithm that revert the ancilla to $0$.
 The proof for the adaptive queries requires new observations on the purity test, i.e., the swap test on two copies, for the state generated by the quantum algorithms we consider.
 We also include in \cref{sec: general purity} a possible path to extend the result to general algorithms with classical queries, which may give new insights into the purity of states generated by algorithms.